peterbonnesoeur/COVID19-FaceMaskDetector/README.md

 ```

 Where :
--t indicates the type of camera (in this case PI)
+* t indicates the type of camera (in this case PI)